danchoi/kindlefodder/README.md

 # Kindlefodder

 Kindlefodder is a Ruby framework and a collection of recipes for translating websites and webpages into Kindle ebooks that are easy to navigate and fun to peruse.
+Web browsers are good for scanning information, but Kindles are a lot better when you want focus and concentration.

 The ebooks posted here will in most cases be derived from material published under a Creative Commons license.
 The original authors are welcome to take